 Among the many Chippewa highlights on the offensive side of the ball in 2017 was Morris’ performance in a 45-27 victory at Kansas.
 The southpaw sliced up the Jayhawk defense to the turn of 467 yards and five touchdowns.
 The yardage total and the TD pass total were both the third-highest in program history, and Morris earned the MAC West Offensive Player of the Week Award for his performance.

 Ostrowsky came to CMU after five seasons as the head coach at Northern Michigan University, where his high-octane offense increasingly produced eye-popping numbers, including an average of 31.7 points and more than 386 yards combined in the 2015 and 2016 seasons.

 Under Ostrowsky, the Wildcats established 28 program records, including several by quarterback Shayne Brown.
 Among Brown’s NMU marks are career TD passes (75), career passing yards (9,267) and single-season passing yards (3,123).
 Also among the NMU records set under Ostrowsky’s watch was a 92-yard TD pass play, the longest in program history.

-Ostrowsky's background includes time as an offensive coordinator, a quarterbacks coach, a recruiting coordinator, passing game coordinator and an assistant head coach in stops at Northern Michigan, Northeastern (Mass.) and Division III Widener (Pa.)
+Ostrowsky's background includes time as an offensive coordinator, a quarterbacks coach, a recruiting coordinator, passing game coordinator, and an assistant head coach in stops at Northeastern (Mass.) and Division III Widener (Pa.).

-Ostrowsky was the offensive coordinator/quarterbacks and wide receivers coach and the recruiting coordinator at Washington and Lee University from 2001-2004.
-Before that, he attracted attention as the head coach of the East Side High School football team in Newark, N.J., from 1997-2001.
-He was the 1998 Newark Star Ledger Coach of the Year in 1998.
+Ostrowsky was the offensive coordinator/quarterbacks and wide receivers coach and the recruiting coordinator at Washington and Lee University from 2001-04.
+Before that, he attracted attention as the head coach at East Side High School in Newark, N.J., from 1997-2001.
+He was the 1998 Newark Star Ledger Coach of the Year.